ZubairIsmail05/cs1302-phased-list2/README.md

 	 * Not only should you implement these methods, but **you should test them too**.
 	   Add code to your driver program that creates a list object, calls each methods, and make sure that they work.
-When you create a test method, have the method perform it's test on a `StringList` instead of an `ArrayStringList`.
+When you create a test method, have the method perform it's test on a `FancyStringList` instead of an `ArrayStringList`.
 That way, you'll know that it works from the perspective of the interface.
 	 * When testing, you should rerun all previous tests and make sure they still work.
 This iterative process of testing code is sometimes called